Recovery is reaching a new and improved state of functioning.

 - Giving your body what it needs not just when it’s symptomatic but in a constant way to prevent future functional symptoms.

-- Living without fear and avoidance attributable to the functional medical problem.
+- Living without fear and avoidance attributable to the mind-body symptom.

 Life feels a whole lot better when you are liberated from fear and avoidance.

 It’s normal and valid to fear having symptoms again once they have subsided.
 Once you’ve been living without symptoms for some significant period of time, however, it becomes irrational to fear something that hasn’t happened.
-Shedding unnecessary fear attributable to your functional medical problem and shedding the avoidance behaviors—of foods, places, people, thoughts, feelings, experiences, etc., anything that we blame for making us symptomatic—takes you to a new level of healing.
+Shedding unnecessary fear attributable to your mind-body symptom and shedding the avoidance behaviors—of foods, places, people, thoughts, feelings, experiences, etc., anything that we blame for making us symptomatic—takes you to a new level of healing.

 Living with fear generates stress, preventing your body from being in a state of ease, not allowing you to live the way you really want to live your life, and quietly undermining your healing.
 Challenge yourself to work through your fears gradually over time until you have made a full recovery.
 Life feels a whole lot better when you are liberated from fear and avoidance.